-Pi Theatre's mission is to produce bold and uncompromising plays that explore modern life.
+Pi Theatre's mission is to produce and present bold and uncompromising plays that explore modern life.
 We connect audiences with theatre that's intellectually alive and emotionally charged.

 Pi Theatre began life as the Pink Ink Co-op in 1984, led by Sandhano Schultze.
 It quickly established a distinct position in Vancouver’s theatrical ecology, with a reputation for producing the work of Québécois playwrights, as well as works from the world stage.
 In 1990 the company began to engage performers under Equity Guest Artist Contracts and in 1991, Pink Ink joined PACT, becoming a signatory to the Canadian Theatre Agreement.